What Is Testosterone?

 A primary male sex hormone, testosterone is mainly associated with sex drive.
 It is an anabolic steroid from the androstane class and is essential to regulate the sperm count.

-Though the main testosterone function is related to fertility, it also has other functions, such as the production of red blood cells, distribution of fat in the body, and increasing bone and muscle mass.
+Though the main testosterone function is related to fertility, it also has other functions, such as the production of red blood cells, the distribution of fat in the body, and increasing bone and muscle mass.
 It also affects the growth of body hair and mood.

+Mainly a male hormone, testosterone is also found in women in smaller amounts (about seven to eight times less than in men).
 In men, the testicles are responsible for producing the hormone, while in women, the ovaries produce it.
 After the age of 30 or so, the production of the hormone begins to dip.
 The quantity of testosterone is significantly high during puberty.

-Why is a testosterone test performed?
+Why is a Testosterone Test Performed?

 You might need to take a test if you show symptoms associated with abnormal testosterone (T) levels.
 Generally, men are tested for low levels of T, and women are tested for high T levels.